svaksha/diversity-index/di-conferences-events.md

 - [Technically Speaking](http://tinyletter.com/techspeak) newsletter by @chiuki and @catehstn.

 # REGISTRATION OPEN
++ [Laracon EU](http://laracon.eu), a conference on the PHP web-development Laravel framework has an open CFP until 01-May-2015 for submissions about Laravel, PHP, and tools related to rapid application development.
+All chosen speakers will have their travel and hotel paid for.
+The conference takes place on August 25th and 26th.
-- Broadening Participation in Data Mining ([BPDM 2014](http://www.dataminingshop.com/2014/index.php)) will be held between August 23-24, 2014, co-located with ACM SIGKDD 2014 Conference on Knowledge Discovery and Data Mining in New York City, NY.
++ Broadening Participation in Data Mining ([BPDM 2014](http://www.dataminingshop.com/2014/index.php)) will be held between August 23-24, 2014, co-located with ACM SIGKDD 2014 Conference on Knowledge Discovery and Data Mining in New York City, NY.
-- [AlterConf](http://www.alterconf.com/speak) is to be held on Feb 28, 2015 at Atlanta, GA, USA.
-The submission deadline is Jan 15, 2015 and they pay speakers for their time.
 - [JSConf US](http://2015.jsconf.us/call-for-speakers.html) will be held from May 27-29, 2015 at Amelia Island, FL.
 The CFP deadline is Jan 30, 2015 and the travel expenses are covered.
-- [FOSS4G North America](https://2015.foss4g-na.org/news/foss4g-na-2015-conference-grants) has announced travel grants with a 60% set-aside for women and people of color.
-Apply by 17/01/2015.
 - [Women's Institute in Summer Enrichment](https://www.truststc.org/wise/).
 - [CRA-Grad Cohort Workshop](http://cra-w.org/ArticleDetails/tabid/77/ArticleID/55/Default.aspx)
 - KDD 2015 - the [Knowledge Discovery and Data Mining](http://www.kdd.org/kdd2015/) conference is an ACM SIG event, a premier conference and first Australian edition that brings together researchers and practitioners from data mining, knowledge discovery, data analytics, and big data.